Input / Output Architecture

 1. Peripherals

-different from the operation of the CPU and memory, which are electronic devices.
+are electromechanical and electromagnetic devices and their manner of operation is different from the operation of the CPU and memory, which are electronic devices.
 Therefore, a conversion of signal values may be required.

 2. The

-data transfer rate of peripherals is usually slower than the transfer rate of the CPU,
+data transfer rate of peripherals is usually slower than the transfer rate of the CPU, and consequently a synchronization

 mechanism